 She served as core faculty for the Lessac Institute for 15 years teaching alongside her mentor, Arthur Lessac.
 She has been a guest speaker/lecturer for Lessac Conferences across the United States.
-Most recent workshops: Kent State University: Moving and Sensing the Phonetic Alphabet 2020 and Consonant Series: Play with Purpose for the Lessac Online Teacher Training 2021.
-Currently, she serves as a board member of Voice and Movement Studies at the Lessac Institute.
+Her most recent workshops inclue Kent State University: Moving and Sensing the Phonetic Alphabet 2020, and Consonant Series: Play with Purpose for the Lessac Online Teacher Training Program.

-Most recent stage/film credit is her role of Reagan in the Southern California’s Shakespeare’s Festival filming of King Lear in the summer of July 2021, where professional actors and student actors filmed the project in 10 days.
-The film is now streaming through September 2021.
+Most recent stage/film credit is her role of Reagan in the Southern California’s Shakespeare’s Festival filming of King Lear.

-Dunn-Muzingo works with major TV and film studios as a voice and dialect coach in all areas of the performance process: from role preparation, to onset coaching into post-production.
-She was the key dialect coach for blockbusters: Marvel’s Avengers, Warner’s Pacific Rim, MGM’s remake of Red Dawn, 20th, Century Fox’s Dragonball, and Sony Pic’s Green Hornet.
-She has coached entire TV Seasons: The Last Ship Season 3, How to Get Away with Murder Season 1 and 2, The Shooter, and Leverage.
-Her work with international stars can be seen in Shanghai, Green Hornet, and Make your Move.
-Upcoming coaching projects: Sony Pictures Bullet Train and the ABC mini-series, Women of the Movement.
+Kathleen works with major TV and film studios as a voice and dialect coach in all areas of the performance process: from role preparation, to onset coaching into post-production.
+She was the key dialect coach for blockbusters: Marvel’s Avengers, Warner’s Pacific Rim, MGM’s remake of Red Dawn, 20th Century Fox’s Dragonball, and Sony Pic’s Green Hornet.
+She has coached entire TV seasons: The Last Ship Season 3, How to Get Away with Murder Season 1 and 2, The Shooter and Leverage.
+Her work with international stars can be seen in Shanghai, Green Hornet, and Make Your Move.
+Upcoming coaching projects: Sony Pictures’ Bullet Train and the ABC mini-series, Women of the Movement.

-At USC, she has served as core faculty in the BA and BFA performance programs.
-She served as the director of BFA sophomore performance projects: Love’s Labor’s Lost and Queen Margaret.
-Dunn-Muzingo is resident voice and speech coach for SDA productions and has coached over 60 productions for USC.
+At USC, she serves as core faculty in the BA and BFA performance programs.
+Past Directing Projects: Love’s Labor’s Lost and Queen Margaret.